 • Open window shades in the home

-• Exercise regularly and eat a healthy diet that is low in simple carbohydrates and high in vegetables, fruit and whole grains
+• Eat a healthy diet that is low in simple carbohydrates and high in vegetables, fruit and whole grains

 • Use a “dawn simulator” to gradually turn light on in the bedroom to trick your body into thinking the sunrise is earlier